Aurelio Bossi white marble bust of a woman

 Description

-Aurelio Bossi (Monticelli Pavese, July 20, 1884 – Bergamo, October 21, 1948) studied at the Brera Academy and specialized in sculpture using various materials (wood, marble, bronze castings).
+Aurelio Bossi (Monticelli Pavese, July 20, 1884 – Bergamo, October 21, 1948) studied at the Brera Academy and specialized in sculpture using various materials (wood, marble, bronze casts).
 His works are exhibited at the Pinacoteca di Brera, the monument to Cardinal Borromeo is located in Milan Cathedral, and two busts adorn the façade of the Niguarda hospital chapel.
 He was active mainly in Milan during the interwar years.
 His works were displayed at the Venice Biennale from 1919 to 1939.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.